tomyHHC/tomyhhc.github.io/mentorPro.md

 3. Knowledge/Skills
 4. Risk.

 <b>We provide a map to success that cut down those risks for you and have an opportunity for you to become Individual Business Owner earning passive income.
 Amount of passive income depends on how serious you are and how hard you are willing to learn and grow.</b> I know you're selecting if this is a right business for you.
 I'm selecting who is going to be my partner as well.
 It's a team game and we make money together as a super team!
 Of course, it's hard.
 I'm doing it and I know it.
 However, I also know it's possible because I'm starting to see results.

 Now the opportunity is in front of you and you decide it.
-If you decide to join, <b>you're required to learn a lot, changing your mindset, ways you think and habits, in order to become stronger in mind and spirit to achieve success.
+If you desire to join, <b>you will be required to learn a lot, changing your mindset, ways you think and habits, in order to become stronger in mind and spirit to achieve success.
 You reap what you sow.
 You become what you do.</b> I would love to talk to you first and see what I can help for you to prepare yourself for this business and see if you fit this business or not.
 It is not just about money but also learning and growing; If you are not interested, that's ok.
 Maybe it doesn't fit you. <b>I encourage you to share these important knowledge with your family and friends and keep searching ways to get to B & I quadrant.
 May God bless you with success!</b> :innocent:

 ![standOutQuote](/assets/amwayFF/standOutQuote.jpg)